Solve Your Wedding Day Worries with a No-Stress First Look

 bride walks up to groom during their first look in front of the ocean

 A first look is a small photo session we have before the ceremony starts, where you and your future spouse see each other in your wedding finery for the first time.
 It’ll be just you, your spouse-to-be, and me, so we can keep things nice and intimate for those tears and tender words.
 I take photos of you two in your gorgeous wedding attire, and then you can relax and enjoy the ceremony and reception.
-Couples do intimate first looks for many reasons, but the main goal is to get breathtaking, private photos taken of you and your forever love before all the craziness of the ceremony begins.

 Let’s walk through some of the worries a first look can solve, and how to decide if adding a first look into your wedding day timeline is right for you.